Azure/azure-sphere-samples/Samples/MutableStorage/README.md

 ## To build and run the sample

 1. Set up your Azure Sphere device and development environment as described in the [Azure Sphere documentation](https://docs.microsoft.com/en-us/azure-sphere/install/install).
+1. Even if you've performed this set up previously, ensure you have Azure Sphere SDK version 18.11 or above.
+In an Azure Sphere Developer Command Prompt, run **azsphere show-version** to check.
+Download and install the [latest SDK](https://aka.ms/AzureSphereSDKDownload) as needed.
 1. Clone the [Azure Sphere samples](https://github.com/Azure/azure-sphere-samples) repo and find the MutableStorage sample.
 1. Connect your Azure Sphere device to your PC by USB.
-1. Open an Azure Sphere Developer Command Prompt and enable application development on your device if you have not already done so:
+1. Enable [application development](https://docs.microsoft.com/en-us/azure-sphere/quickstarts/qs-blink-application#prepare-your-device-for-development-and-debugging)Enable application development on your device if you have not already done so:

    `azsphere device prep-debug`
 1. In Visual Studio, open MutableStorage.sln and press F5 to compile and build the solution and load it onto the device for debugging.